 The Sur Program for Translation Support of the Ministry of Foreign Affairs, International Trade and Worship of the Argentine Republic funded – in 2010, 2012 and 2017 – the publication of six translations of Argentinean poetry.

-If you are willing and able to help raise subscriptions, please mention this in your covering letter.
-Please note, however, that simply being able to help raise the funds for your book will by no means guarantee its acceptance.
+In the meantime, please note that you do not necessarily need to have the funds upfront: the scheme allows for funding via subscription, a form of crowd-funding to generate advance orders. however, that simply being able to help raise the funds for your book will by no means guarantee its acceptance.
 We are at all times looking for poetry that formally and thematically excites, moves, challenges and informs us.
 Your ability to help raise advance orders reflects well on the strength and importance of your work.
 It will also demonstrate your commitment to a community of readers and fellow writers, a commitment we regard as vital to the health of the poetry world.

 Waterloo Press has benefited in the past from the generosity of private benefactors, most particularly our co-founder Sonja Ctvrtecka.
 We are always open to donations from individuals who wish to support our editorial mandate to publish the best of radical poetry.
 Without compromising our editorial integrity, we work closely with donors to ensure they fund books they can be proud of.

-Waterloo Press is an Equal Opportunities publishing house, and (when our submissions window is open) actively encourages submissions from poets from a diverse range of cultural and social backgrounds.
+Waterloo Press is an Equal Opportunities publishing house with a decolonial ethos, and actively encourages submissions from poets from a diverse range of cultural and social backgrounds.
 Modernists and translators too, are most welcome!

 95 Wick Hall